Gronkh

-Erik Range, also called Gronkh (born 10 April 1977 in Braunschweig, Germany), is a German YouTube personality, computer games developer, computer and video game journalist, musician and entrepreneur.
-Range marketed games through the company PlayMassive GmbH, which runs a computer games website, but stepped back on 1 January 2018.
+Erik Range (born 10 April 1977), better known as Gronkh, is a German YouTuber, video game developer, computer and video game journalist, and entrepreneur.
+Range marketed games through the company PlayMassive GmbH, which runs a computer games website, but stepped back in January 2018.
 Gronkh is the most popular representative of the Let's Play genre in Germany and the fourth biggest YouTuber in Germany.